-The aim of Salaam Shalom’s Resistance project is to equip young people with the skills and confidence to become active Resistors of identity-based intolerance, utilising media and the creative arts to analyze processes from bullying to genocide.
-The project is aimed at young people 13-16yrs.
+The aim of Salaam Shalom’s Resistance project is to equip young people with the skills and confidence to become active Resistors of prejudice and discrimination, utilising media and the creative arts to analyze processes from bullying to genocide.
+The project is aimed at young people (secondary schools and colleges)

 Salaam Shalom are also producing a Resistance learning resource pack, to equip teachers in addressing issues around equality and diversity.